botbreeder/mudbasic/README.md

 Sure, their arity is different: `a cat` has an arity of 0, and `the name of # is #` has an arity of 2.
 But apart from that, they're both statements, so they should be treated the same.

 MudBASIC is an architecture where every component is an entity.
-It might sound crazy, but the idea that `the name of 10 is "Jackie"` is not only a component, but also an entity, which can have components attached to it.
+It might sound crazy, but the idea that `the name of 10 is "Jackie"` is not only a component.
+It is also an entity, which can have components attached to it.

 Components are entities.
 Components can have components.